-5. Board Certification by the Texas Board of Legal Specialization Supplemental Pay - This supplement is paid by the office listed below to all attorneys who maintain certification by the Texas Board of Legal Specialization.
+4. Board Certification by the Texas Board of Legal Specialization Supplemental Pay - This supplement is paid by the office listed below to all attorneys who maintain certification by the Texas Board of Legal Specialization.

-District Attorney - Maximum of 18 positions, \$5,000 per employee to be paid equally over 26 pay periods
+District Attorney - Maximum of 18 positions, \$5,000 per employee to be paid equally over 26 pay periods out of the District Attorney Asset Forfeiture Fund.

-6. Board Supplements - Designated positions will be paid for serving on a specific board(s).
+5. Board Supplements - Designated positions will be paid for serving on a specific board(s).